Last week, the Wall Street Journal published an investigative report by Peter Waldman titled “Mercury and Tuna: U.S. Advice Leaves Lots of Questions."

 President, Vital Choice Seafood

-And because we buy only the smallest of the younger tuna, independent tests show that Vital Choice albacore average less than one-third the mercury present in commercially available albacore (0.08 to 0.14 ppm vs 0.5 ppm).
+And because we buy only the smallest of the younger tuna, independent tests show that Vital Choice albacore average about one-half the mercury present in commercially available albacore (0.25 ppm vs 0.5 ppm).

 Major points of the WSJ article